tahiri-lab/KMeansPhyloTreesClustering/README.md

 # Help
-If you need help for execution, please execute this line in the src folder :
+If you need help for execution, please execute this line in the src folder:

     $ make help

 # Examples

-Please execute the following command line :
+Please execute the following command line:

 => For trees: ./KMPTC -tree input_file cluster_validity_index α Kmin Kmax